itskatherine/boardgame_hosted/README.md

 ## Initialisation Instructions

-1. Create the development and testing .env files in the top level folder, so that you can connect locally to the test and development databases.
+1. Create the development and testing .env files in the root folder of the project, so that you can connect locally to the test and development databases.

 Create `.env.test`: